 I was a featured expert in the documentary “Dying to be Thin,” and my research has been cited in numerous media outlets and newspapers including the New York Times and USA Today.

-My contributions to research and teaching have been recognized with awards including the Academy for Eating Disorders Leadership Award for Research; the Research Award of the Coalition for Eating Disorders Research, Policy, and Action; the New England Psychological Association’s Distinguished Contribution Award; and the Mentoring Award by the Section on Clinical Psychology of Women of the Clinical Psychology Division of the American Psychological Association.
+My contributions to research and teaching have been recognized with awards including the Academy for Eating Disorders (AED) Lifetime Achievement Award and the AED’s Leadership Award for Research; the Research Award of the Coalition for Eating Disorders Research, Policy, and Action; the New England Psychological Association’s Distinguished Contribution Award; and the Mentoring Award by the Section on Clinical Psychology of Women of the Clinical Psychology Division of the American Psychological Association.
 I am a past president of the Academy for Eating Disorders, and past president of the Eating Disorders Research Society.
-Effective January 2013, I will be Editor-in-Chief of the International Journal of Eating Disorders.